vusion/svg-classic-sprite-loader/README.md

 #### queryParm

-the name of the query key, the default value is`'sprite'`，if`filter: 'query'`, qureyParm was required.
+Name of the query key, this default value is`'sprite'`，if`filter: 'query'`, qureyParm was required.
 > `eg. yourSvg.svg?sprite=sprite`.

 #### spriteName

-the name of the sprite file, this default value is the value of the `defaultName` in the loader argument, indicating which svg should put in sprite.
+Name of the sprite file, this default value is the value of the `defaultName` in the loader argument, indicating which svg should put in sprite.

 ### Loader Parameters